 Q. What are the Benefits in Comparison to Laser?

 A. Implantable Contact Lenses (ICL) is used by individuals that are found unsuitable for laser treatment due to thin corneas or prescriptions that are too high to treat with laser.
-Given ICL is reversible and does not permanently modify the cornea, it is often elected over laser and is the ideal treatment to correct the prescriptions of sufferers of Keratoconus that have had cross linking.
+Given ICL is reversible and does not permanently modify the cornea, it is often elected over laser and is the ideal treatment to correct the prescriptions of sufferers of Keratoconus that have had to cross-link.

 Q. Will I be Able to Feel the Lens?